Skip to main content

 This metric refers to the time it takes for the organization to recover from a production failure.

 As much as we hate it, unplanned outages or failures are a natural part of any system’s life.
-And since they are inevitable, what matters is the amount of time it takes to restore the system or the application.
+And since they are inevitable, what matters is how long it takes to restore the system or the application.

-The metric is significant because it helps DevOps engineers to create more reliable systems.
+The metric is significant because it helps DevOps for startups and more established companies create more reliable systems.

 How to Measure Mean Time to Recovery